AndyDick/plex-discord-bot/README.md

 ## To Do:
 * [ ] Make !nextpage count continue to increase rather than restarting each page
 * [ ] move to next gen javascript w/babel
-* [ ] use uri/headers for plex.query as shown here:
+* [ ] use uri/headers for plex.query as shown at end
 * [ ] albums queuing selection
 * [ ] artist queuing
 * [ ] read up on youtube api - Rhythm-Bot on github